WallStreetMojo

 In the following situations, we have to avoid using the stacked chart:

-• Lots of Data: One has to avoid using the stacked chart when there are lots of data because it is very much difficult to analyze after seeing lots of variants.
+• Lots of Data: One must avoid using the stacked chart when there is a lot of data because it is very difficult to analyze after seeing many variants.

 Things to Remember

-• One can change the color of the Bar or column by right-clicking and choose the correct option as per needs and requirements.
+• One can change the bar's color or column by right-clicking and choosing the correct option per needs and requirements.

-• The title of the chart can also be added to better understand or differentiate the data.
+• We can also add the chart's title to understand better or differentiate the data.

-• The variants should be properly selected while creating a stacked chart so that the result and analysis should be done.
+• The variants should be properly selected while creating a stacked chart so that we should do the result and analysis.

 Stacked Chart in Excel Video